roe-dl/weewx-sqlupload/README.md

            ...
    ```

-2. Restart WeeWX as described above
+3. Restart WeeWX as described above
-3. Remove `.html` and `.png` files from both the `HTML_ROOT` directory and
+4. Remove `.html` and `.png` files from both the `HTML_ROOT` directory and
    the web space
-4. Wait for the next report creation cycle to perform
+5. Wait for the next report creation cycle to take place
-5. If you then enter the URL of your web server into the browser, the web
+6. If you then enter the URL of your web server into the browser, the web
    server delivers `index.php` instead of former `index.html` automatically
    and displays the skin as before.